ShahRajS/FHIRViewerNeo4j/README.md

-# JSON Viewer
+# FHIR Viewer Neo4j

-A modern, interactive web application for visualizing JSON data as an interactive node-link diagram.
+A modern, interactive web application for visualizing JSON/FHIR data as a Neo4j-style graph using vis.js Network visualization.

 ## Features

 - 📁 **File Upload**: Upload JSON files directly or drag and drop them into the editor
 - 📝 **Live JSON Editor**: Edit JSON directly in the left panel with real-time validation
-- 🎨 **Interactive Visualization**: View your JSON structure as a beautiful node-link diagram
+- 🎨 **Neo4j-Style Graph Visualization**: View your JSON structure as a beautiful graph using vis.js Network (Neo4j-compatible)
 - 🔍 **Search**: Search for nodes in the visualization (automatically expands to show matches)
 - 🔎 **Zoom & Pan**:
   - Use zoom controls (+/-) to zoom in and out